 HOW TO GET RIPE AVOCADOS TO LAST:

 The trick to storing ripe avocados so they last is a no-brainer, it’s easy and effective and has saved me SO much money.
 First buy hard to the touch, bright green avocados and allow them to ripen on the counter.
 Once they are black, soft to the touch (NOT squishy) pop them into the fridge.
 Here is where they will last for quite a few days!
 You guys this has changed my life and I owe this trick to my sisters.
 No more wasted avocados!

 Spoon the honey dijon vinaigrette over the top right before serving.

-Then… and this is the exciting part, spoon the reserved beet roasting liquids over top.
+Then… and this is the exciting part, spoon the reserved beet roasting liquids over top of the entire roasted beet salad.
 Gah!
 It’s so pretty it hurts!

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »